 How are you?
 How are you ?
 How are you ?

-You simply want to ask someone how they are doing.
+You simply want to ask someone how they're doing.

-If he is well, if he is not well, if he is in a good mood, if he is in a bad mood.
+If he's doing well, if he's doing badly, if he's in a good mood, if he's in a bad mood.

 How are you?
-You use it if you are on a first-name basis with the person, that it is a close friend.
+You use it if you're on a first-name basis with the person you're talking to.

-How are you going to use it if you are polite to the person, with someone you don't know very well or someone, for example, higher up in the hierarchy, at work, someone you respect.
+How are you going to use it if you're polite to the person, with someone you don't know very well or someone, for example, higher up in the hierarchy, at work, someone you respect.

 In general, older people in France are called "vous".